 A further extension introduces heterogeneity in firms' marginal costs and fixed costs to exporting, so as both to explain zeros in bilateral trade flows and to decompose bilateral trade flows into an extensive (number of exporters) and an intensive (exports per firm) margin.
-When estimating this more general models with the Heckman selection model (to take into account the non-random zeros) and with a two-step procedure as suggested by Helpman et al. (2008) (to control also for the extensive margin of trade) we continue to obtain quite similar results for our sectoral productivity estimates (columns labeled "Heckman" & "Heterogeneous Firms").
+When estimating this more general model with the Heckman selection model (to take into account the non-random zeros) and with a two-step procedure as suggested by Helpman et al., (2008) (to control also for the extensive margin of trade) we continue to obtain quite similar results for our sectoral productivity estimates (columns labelled 'Heckman' and 'Heterogeneous Firms').

-We also demonstrate that, when augmented by a Heckscher-Ohlin component, Eaton and Kortum's Ricardian trade model leads to a structural estimation equation that is very similar to our baseline specification and so also produces comparable productivity estimates (column "Eaton-Kortum").
+We also demonstrate that, when augmented by a Heckscher-Ohlin component, Eaton and Kortum's Ricardian trade model leads to a structural estimation equation that is very similar to our baseline specification and so also produces comparable productivity estimates (column 'Eaton-Kortum').